AI context - why personalized analyses are better

 You store documents and information in four categories:

-Company — who you are, what your mission is, how you position yourself, and who you serve.
+Company — who you are, what your mission is, how you position yourself, who you serve.

 Topics — which industry terms are important in your market, which trends are relevant.

-Communication — how you write, what tone suits you, what brand message should be conveyed.
+Communication — how you write, what tone suits you, what brand message should apply.

 You upload these documents once, and Picasi keeps them permanently.
-They are incorporated into every report—without you having to specify who you are every time.
+They are incorporated into every report—without you having to re-enter who you are every time.

 The Difference in Practice